-To ensure sufficient data has been submitted, we cross check all submitted data with the informal monitoring returns submitted to the Scottish Government (Chart 6, Chart 8).
+To ensure sufficient data has been submitted, we cross check all submitted data with the monthly management information submitted to the Scottish Government (Chart 6, Chart 8).
 The automatic reports sent to Local Authorities contain charts which allow them to easily see if there is a discrepancy between these two data sources.

-Known data issues
+Known data issues March to June 2020: